wgsl-tooling-wg/wesl-js/tools/Build-Tools.md

 - The sepearate repo without workspace:* dependencies in package.json is useful so that visitors can have a clean version to copy from, and so that stackblitz examples will work.
+- examples:prep should be run after each new release, so that the examples use the latest version of wesl-js.